PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The entree on the ground turned and looked behind Hissglarg.
 Its eyes went wide and it shouted something in the meat-tongue.
 Hissglarg did not understand what it said, but he looked behind him anyway.
 And there, to his surprise, was more meat.
 This one held a sword in its shaking hand.
 It was younger and thinner than the one on the ground.
 In fact, it looked kind of stringy.
 But Hissglarg would eat the sword too.
 Metal was tasty and good for you.
 The Orc grabbed the shaking metal blade in one of his taloned hands.
 Tears streamed down the boy's face, but he did not run.

-Then was a thudclink and blackness closed in from around the edges of Hissglarg's vision.
+Then there was was a thudclink and blackness closed in from around the edges of Hissglarg's vision.
 The orc collapsed to the floor unconscious.

 Relan blinked the tears back from his eyes and saw Boltac standing over the collapsed Orc with a heavy coin purse in his right hand.